US Cash Products-Harbor, Midwest distillates slide

 MIDWEST <0#P-G#> <0#P-MC>

-Group Three gasoline was seen done at 3.75 and 4.00 cents over November RBOB futures, up about a quarter cent.
+Group Three gasoline was seen done at 3.75 and 4.00 cents over, up about a quarter cent.

-Chicago Cycle 1 gasoline was pegged at 3.00/1.50 cents under December RBOB futures.
+Chicago cycle 1 gasoline was pegged at 1.00 cent under December RBOB futures.

-Group Three ultra-low-sulfur diesel was done at 6.25 cents over the November heating oil screen, flat with Monday's levels.
+Group Three ULSD was done at 6.25 cents over, flat with Monday's levels.

+Chicago ULSD had a bid-offer spread of 3.25/3.75 cents over December heating oil futures.

 * Around 181,000 arrived in Italy in 2016 (Adds rejections by additional mayors; comment from U.N. agencies)